WalletConnect/walletconnect-demo-app/README.md

-# WalletConnect Developer App
+# WalletConnect Test App

-Developer App for Integrating WalletConnect (React Native)
+Test React-Native Wallet to Test WalletConnect integration **[NOT A SECURE WALLET - DO NOT STORE FUNDS]**